 Having a detailed commissioning plan in place that can help prevent issues during construction is critical.
 In addition to containment strategies, such as proper ventilation and monitoring equipment, proper battery handling is essential; batteries must be protected during installation to prevent damage.
 Also, safe operations and maintenance practices should be taught to all facility staff.

-Creating effective operations and maintenance protocols and adequate operator training is helpful in preventing the operation of the BESS system outside safety parameters and ensuring adequate testing.
+Creating effective operations and maintenance protocols and adequate operator training helps prevent the operation of the BESS system outside safety parameters and ensures adequate testing.
 Likewise, BESS facilities should create plans that address extreme weather events, natural disasters, and other emergencies.

 Industry Standards for Thermal Runaway Prevention